Defy1x/c10-team-profile-generator/README.md

 ## Description:
 This project is a Node JS application that creates an html for a team and also checks the applications of TDD.

-As for our ninth week of homework for this assignment we (Columbia Engineering Bootcamp students) were given the following user story below and acceptance criteria:
+As for our tenth week of homework for this assignment we (Columbia Engineering Bootcamp students) were given the following user story below and acceptance criteria:

 ## Requirements